-I am British, a Londoner, of the baby boom generation and, like a reported three-quarters of boomers, I fondly think I look younger than the rest of that generation.
+I am British, a Londoner by nature and, these days, living in the most London-like part of Stockholm I could find (that’s to say, Södermalm – and what a great area it is).
+I am of the baby boom generation and, like a reported three-quarters of boomers, I fondly think I look younger than the rest of that generation.
+You be the judge:

-So: sorry about the blog but from time to time (like every week) there is a bigger priority.
+So: sorry about the blog but from time to time (like most of the time) there is a bigger priority.

-And by the way, thanks for asking: while still uncertain about my future as a septuagenarian father of a teenager, I am still loving Fatherhood v2.0.
+And by the way, thanks for asking: while grappling with the realities of parenthood with dodgy knees, and despite my uncertainties, speaking as a septuagenarian father of a teenager, I am still loving Fatherhood v2.0.

 The picture at the top of the page is of the main reading room in the Library of Alexandria.
 Here’s another.

 It’s the modern one, obviously, not the ancient one that was founded about 283 BCE and whose destruction remains an unsolved mystery.
 The building is beautiful and the institution and the way it is run reflect an inclusive, reflective idea about education, learning and civilisation.
 The more I learned about Egypt under Mubarak, the more extraordinary it seems to me that the library could be founded and run in the way that it was.
 In the events that overthrew Mubarak in February 2011, the Library emerged unscathed.

 In whatever future unfolds for Egypt now, the survival of the Library of Alexandria may be a useful litmus test of freedoms and values in the country.